kandersolar/pvlib-python/paper/2023/paper.md

 - The U.S. Department of Energy’s Solar Energy Technology Office, through the PV Performance Modeling Collaborative (PVPMC) and other projects
+- The Danish Energy Agency through grant no. 64020-1082
 - NumFOCUS's Small Development Grant program
 - Google's Summer of Code program